 Is it worth the price?

-Given the quality of the treats, the knowledgeable guide, and the intimate setting, many find it worthwhile, especially considering the multiple tasting stops.
+Given the quality of the treats, the guide, and the intimate setting, many find it worthwhile, especially considering the multiple tasting stops.

 Are there any dietary accommodations?